Get ready to discover KPIs that will help you both achieve event success and justify your event strategy. See the list.

 This metric will ensure that you stay aware of activity levels within the community as well as which types of attendees are most active.
-Indicators of an active community member may be the number of profiles viewed or time spent within the app, Such data is useful in optimizing the mobile app experience and finding ways to engage attendees within the platform.
+Indicators of an active community member may be the number of profiles viewed or time spent within the app.
+Data like this is useful in optimizing the mobile app experience and finding ways to engage attendees within the platform.

 Among the many other ways one can measure activity within the event community, looking at the number of messages sent among members will prove if the platform is being utilized as an effective networking tool.
 Developing business relationships is one of the key components of any event and measuring this particular metric will prove if the app is helpful in facilitating connections.

 Though there may be much anticipation for a particular speaker to take the stage, a speaker’s performance is ultimately determined by the audience.
 One way to gauge interest in speakers is by measuring the amount of profile views they receive within the app.
 Additionally, make sure to provide ways in which attendees can interact and respond to the speaker’s performance, such as live polling or survey responses after the speech

 With the right event app, you can have attendees vote in live polls during an event session.
 This response rate will indicate the attendees’ engagement levels and help event organizers understand which sessions were most successful.

 Social media mentions are when users directly give a “shout out” by using a handle or hashtag within their comment/tweet.
 During the event planning process, make sure your event handle and hashtag is simple, unique, and shareable.
 Keeping track of mentions will help you better understand the social media friendliness of your event as well was the social media savviness of your attendees.